dotnet/arcade/Documentation/Darc.md

 ## Description

-*  Darc is meant to be the **only** way developers and other tools like Maestro++ interact and alter version/dependency files as well as bootstrapping files and scripts in a repo.
+*  Darc is meant to be the **only** way developers and other tools like Maestro++ interact and alter version/dependency files as well as bootstrapping files and scripts in arcade participating repos.
 *  Darc's operations range from performing CRUD on version/dependency files to creating PRs in specified repos.
 *  Building parts or the whole product with changes in the local repo where the command is executed.